Your tool kit

 Any fees for development applications are determined by legislation.
 You should speak to your local council about any fees that may apply.

-An intergrated development application (under s.91 EP&A At and s.
-100B RF Act) has a fee of $320.
-The NSW Rural Fire Service does not accept payment directly from applicants and therefore cannot provide receipts direct to the applicant.
+An integrated development application (under section 4.46 of the EP&A Act) has a fee of $320 that applies.
+The NSW RFS only accepts payment directly from councils and therefore cannot provide receipts direct to the applicant.

-Is the NSW Rural Fire Service the ultimate consent authority for residential development?
+Is the NSW RFS the consent authority for residential development?

-Residential development such as the construction of a single dwelling will only need to be referred to the NSW Rural Fire Service if the requirements of Planning of Bush Fire Protection 2006 are not met.
-The NSW Rural Fire Service may provide advice to the consent authority on the measures to be taken that will render the development more acceptable.
+Residential development such as the construction of a single dwelling will only need to be referred to the NSW RFS if the requirements of Planning of Bush Fire Protection are not met.
+The NSW RFS provides advice to the consent authority on the measures to be taken for compliance with Planning for Bush Fire Protection.

-Where integrated developments such as residential subdivision and Special Fire Protection Purpose developments (nursing homes, schools etc) are intended, the NSW Rural Fire Service is required to provide a Bush Fire Safety Authority to the consent authority.
+Where integrated developments such as residential subdivisions and SFPP developments are proposed, the NSW RFS is required to provide a Bush Fire Safety Authority to the consent authority which documents their approval which is required for the development to proceed.

 Where can I get more information?

-You can download a copy of Planning for Bush Fire Protection 2006 on the NSW Rural Fire Service website or you can purchase a hard copy version from the Department of Planning.
+You can download a copy of Planning for Bush Fire Protection from the NSW RFS website.

-Are commercial or industrial developments on bush fire prone land required to comply with Planning for Bush Fire Protection 2006?
+Are commercial or industrial developments on bush fire prone land required to comply with Planning for Bush Fire Protection?

-Some commercial and Industrial developments (buildings of Class 5-8 and 10B of the BCA) on bush fire prone land will need to comply with the aims and objectives of Planning for Bush Fire Protection 2006 in relation to matters such as access, water and services, defendable space, emergency planning and landscaping/vegetation management.
+Commercial and industrial developments (buildings of Class 5-8 and 10B of the BCA) on bush fire prone land will need to comply Planning for Bush Fire Protection.

 What is a Defendable Space?

-An area within the asset protection zone that provides an environment in which a person can undertake property protection after the passage of a bush fire with some level of safety.
+Defendable space is an area within an APZ that provides an environment in which a person can undertake property protection after the passage of a bush fire.

 What buildings are and are not covered by the bush fire legislation?

-All habitable buildings must comply with Planning for Bush Fire Protection 2006.
-However any detached structures (sheds decks etc.) within an APZ are also required to meet specific standards.
-Garages must also comply with Planning for Bush Fire Protection 2006 and will have differing requirements dependant on whether they are attached to the house or free standing.
+All habitable buildings must comply with Planning for Bush Fire Protection.
+However, any detached structures (sheds, decks etc.) within 6m of a building on bush fire prone land are also required to meet Planning for Bush Fire Protection.

 Additional information on building in a bush fire area can be found in the publications section.